jafingerhut/jafingerhut.github.com/clojure/setup.md

 tar xzf zulu11.35.15-ca-fx-jdk11.0.5-macosx_x64.tar.gz
 ```

-Create a text file named `$HOME/jdks/setup-zulu-11.sh` with these
+Create a text file named `setup-zulu-11.sh` in the `jdks` directory
-lines:
+with these lines:

 Ubuntu Linux:
 ```bash